 Nesquik Chocolate Cake

 This Nesquik Chocolate Cake recipe comes from an old church cookbook from the 1960’s.
-The cake itself is a light & delicate chocolate cake with a thin icing that is poured over the hot cake, creating a super moist interior & an airy ‘frosting crust’ on the outside.
+The cake itself is a light and delicate chocolate cake with a thin icing that is poured over the hot cake, creating a super moist interior and an airy ‘frosting crust’ on the outside.

 My bestie Leandra knows how much I love old cookbooks, especially ones from the area of North Carolina where I am from, so she often brings them to me when we get to see each other.
 Since she still lives in that area of Carolina, it’s a lot easier for her to track them down than it is for me these days.